dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 underlying operating system.
 For instance, most operating systems support some form of file locking.
 Since database records are laid out into regions within a file system, file system locks can be applied on records.
-No major database system does this, however.
+This is not the best way of implementing locks.
 This is because locking a region in the file would prevent all access to that region, which would cause other problems.
 Even when systems do use file system locks, typically, some form of logical